tunapanda/old.swag/Readme.md

-# Swag
+# swag
-*Swag* is the codename for skills that help people earn a higher income and achieve greater personal freedom through self-expression.
+*swag* is the codename for skills that help people earn a higher income and achieve greater personal freedom through self-expression.
 This is the software that helps people achieve more *swag*.

-## The Origins of *Swag*
+## The Origins of *swag*

 *Teenager in Kibera, Nairobi, walks into a Tunapanda computer lab after school wearing his school uniform.
 The fat part of his tie is short, the skinny part goes down to his knees.*